New York City, USA - 2018

 GO UP DOWN INSIDE OUTSIDE

-THE TWIST AND TURN OF THE PIPEFISH
+THE TWISTS AND TURNS OF THE PIPEFISH

-The main element of the playground design is the odd pipefish, which is a peculiar mix between a seahorse and an eel.
+The main element of the playground design is the fascinating pipefish, which is a peculiar mix between a seahorse and an eel.
 The playful and charming creature adds personality to the playground and invites people of all ages to come closer and explore the atypical construction.

 DON’T FORGET TO LOOK UP